OpenNews/srccon-2024/homepage.md

 ### How much does it cost?

 [Ticket prices start at $275](/attendees/#tickets), plus ticketing fees.
-We'll also offer a limited number of need-based, [free scholarship tickets as well as $500 travel or caregiving stipends](/scholarships).
+We also offer a limited number of need-based, [free scholarship tickets as well as $500 travel or caregiving stipends](/scholarships).

 SRCCON events don't have open sale dates or lotteries.
 If you want to come to {{ page.event_name }}, our [call for participation](/participation/form) is how to let us know.